bareos/bareos/manuals/en/developers/api.md

 ### API mode 2 (json)

-The API mode 2 (or JSON mode) has been intrduced in Bareos-15.2 and differs from API mode 1 in several aspects:
+The API mode 2 (or JSON mode) has been introduced in Bareos-15.2 and differs from API mode 1 in several aspects:

 * JSON output
 * The JSON output is in the format of JSON-RPC 2.0 responce objects (<http://www.jsonrpc.org/specification#response_object>).
 This should make it easier to implement a full JSON-RPC service later.